Rooty Hill flood map & planning overlays

 Does Rooty Hill have a train station?

 Yes - Rooty Hill has 1 train station: Rooty Hill Station.
-The suburb is served by 143 bus stops.
+It is also served by 143 bus stops.

 Do I need a planning report for a Rooty Hill property?